curvenote/blog/content/blog/curvenote-on-the-command-line.md

 curvenote pull [optional/content/path]
 ```

-This command allows you to pull the latest updates for content in all projects or a just specific project if the optional path is provided.
+This command allows you to pull the latest updates for content in all projects, or a specific project or document if the optional path is provided.

 ### Roadmap